- About us

 The Corbett Keeling Positioning and Readiness Optimisation Review ("PRO Review") positions your business for 20-50% higher value than it would otherwise achieve.

 Private companies are generally valued at a significantly lower multiple of profits than their counterpart larger quoted companies.
-Corbett Keeling determines to redress this using our 25 years of experience selling private companies to develop the Positioning and Readiness Optimisation Review (the PRO Review).
+Corbett Keeling determined to redress this using our 25 years of experience selling private companies to develop the PRO Review.

 The PRO Review enables us to position our clients' businesses to ensure that buyers fully understand the opportunities for revenue growth, and are therefore prepared to offer 20-50% more than they might normally be prepared to pay for a business of this size in the sector.

 We implement a PRO Review when we start working with a new client in order to ensure we maximise value.
 In certain circumstances we are also able to offer this analysis of how to build value as a stand-alone service.
 Please contact us if you would like further information.

 Click here to download a more detailed description of the PRO Review.

 If your acquisition target company falls under the regulations of the City Code on Takeovers and Mergers ("the Code") - broadly that is if your target is a public limited company or has issued a prospectus in the preceding ten years - we will guide you through all the steps to ensure full compliance with the Code, communicating on your behalf with the Panel and steering you through the process of making an agreed or contested takeover bid.